 1. Heart Disease.
 Regular activity strengthens your heart muscle; lowers blood pressure; increases "good" cholesterol (high-density lipoproteins or HDLs) and lowers "bad" cholesterol (low-density lipoproteins or LDLs); enhances blood flow; and helps your heart function more efficiently.
 All of these benefits reduce the risk of stroke, heart disease, and high blood pressure.

-Researchers at suggest that the amount of physical activity, rather than its intensity, has the biggest impact on improving blood lipids (cholesterol).
+suggest that the amount of physical activity, rather than its intensity, has the biggest impact on improving blood lipids (cholesterol).
 According to The New England Journal of Medicine, these researchers also found that any exercise is better than none -- although more is better.
+Duke University

 2. Stroke.
 In an analysis of 23 studies, researchers found that being active reduces your risk of having and dying from a stroke.
 According to a study published in the journal, Stroke, moderately active study participants had 20% less risk of stroke than less active participants.